LLNL/UnifyFS/docs/build-intercept.rst

 To download and install Margo and its dependencies (Mercury and Argobots) follow the instructions here: `Margo <https://xgitlab.cels.anl.gov/sds/margo>`_

-To get flat buffers: `flatbuffers <https://github.com/dvidelabs/flatcc>`_
+To get flatcc `flatcc <https://github.com/dvidelabs/flatcc>`_

 Then to build UnifyCR:

 .. code-block:: Bash

-    $ ./configure --prefix=/path/to/install --enable-debug --with-gotcha=/path/to/gotcha --with-leveldb=/path/to/leveldb --with-mercury=/path/to/mercury --with-argobots=/path/to/argobots --with-margo=/path/to/margo --with-flatbuffers=/path/to/flatbuffers
+    $ ./configure --prefix=/path/to/install --enable-debug --with-gotcha=/path/to/gotcha --with-leveldb=/path/to/leveldb --with-mercury=/path/to/mercury --with-argobots=/path/to/argobots --with-margo=/path/to/margo --with-flatcc=/path/to/flatcc
     $ make
     $ make install